TABLE OF CONTENTS

 Strategy 3: Warm Standby (RTO: 30-60 minutes, RPO: 5-15 minutes)

-What it is:- Full environment running in DR site at reduced capacity
+- Full environment running in DR site at reduced capacity

 - Continuous data replication